UmudIskenderov/CourseManagementPortal/README.md

 # CourseManagementPortal
 This is a course management portal.
 Developed on .Net.
-It is optimized to work with both MySQL and MsSQL databases.
+It is optimized to work with MySQL databases.
 The project used Entity Framework Core for database connection.

 -Database selection:

-Which database we will use should be noted from the text file "CourseManagementPortalWebUI\CourseManagementPortalDataAccess\DbConfig.txt":
-    for MySQL database -> "MYSQL",
-    for MsSQL database -> "SQLSERVER".
+If we want to use SQLSERVER, we can configure it inside the "OnConfiguring" method in the "CourseManagementPortalWebUI\CourseManagementPortalDataAccess\Implementations\EntityFramework\CourseManagementPortalContext.cs" file: "optionsBuilder.UseSqlServer(_connectionString);"

 -Connect to database:

-ConnectionString must be configured in the file "CourseManagementPortalWebUI\CourseManagementPortalDataAccess\Factories\DbFactory.cs" to connect to the database.
+ConnectionString must be configured in the file "CourseManagementPortalWebUI\CourseManagementPortalWebUI\appsettings.json" to connect to the database.

 -Creating a database: